Gardening

 How Does Gardening Help The Environment?

 Gardening has long been celebrated as a rewarding hobby that brings beauty to our outdoor spaces.
 However, its benefits go far beyond aesthetics or personal fulfilment.
-Gardening plays an important role in promoting environmental sustainability, improving air quality, supporting biodiversity, and even combatting climate change.
+Gardening plays an important role in promoting environmental sustainability, improving air quality, supporting biodiversity, and even combating climate change.
 When practised intentionally and thoughtfully, gardening can create lasting positive change for our planet and communities.

 1. Gardening Improves Air Quality